-Projects must submit annual Status Reports for the Project Duration.
+Projects must submit annual Monitoring Reports for the Project Duration.
+These are due on the anniversary of the date of the first Verification Report.
 During a project and at its end, the Project Operator may receive credits only after submitting a Request for Third-Party Verification and Credits.
 The Registry will issue credits per the provisions of the protocol.